bravepinata/docker-lemp/README.md

 <strong>Step 5:</strong> Move the MySQL dump files to the seed directory

-<strong>Step 6:</strong> Change each database in the docker-compose file
+<strong>Step 6:</strong> In the docker-compose file, change the database build directory from schema/ to seed/
 1. Comment this out: - ./database/schema/DBOne.sql:/docker-entrypoint-initdb.d/schema.sql:ro
 2. Add this in: - ./database/seed/DBOne.sql:/docker-entrypoint-initdb.d/schema.sql:ro